 - Display notch

-Thanks to the adoption of a notch design – that black-out dip to the top of the phone where the front-facing cameras and sensors are houses – there's more display and less bezel.
+Thanks to the adoption of a notch design - that black-out dip to the top of the phone where the front-facing cameras and sensors are houses - there's more display and less bezel.
 However, other manufacturers have done more to reduce bezel and fill more of the front of the phone with display.
-Some have called out the notch as ridiculous lazy design, but for us the size doesn't matter.
+Some have called out the notch as ridiculous lazy design; for us the size doesn't matter so much, but as we move into 2019, it does look surprisingly dated already.

 The notch is that size so that there's symmetry in top and bottom bezel when holding the phone in landscape - then the (filled) notch area is the same width as the bottom bezel.
 What doesn't stack up in terms of symmetry is how content is then handled: watch a Netflix video and the notch end is flat, while the bottom bezel end adopts the curves, so it's a bit of a mess.